 2. Eproject synopis.

 Nowadays, buying, selling and paying online on online platforms has become popular.
 Goods such as daily household items, beauty products, school supplies, etc. are being sold very popularly on online sales platforms.
-But the furniture we find to choose a product such as a table or chair on the online platform is quite small, people give priority to going to the store and seeing these products firsthand before choosing and choosing. buy back.
+But for the furniture, we find that the number of peope choosing a product such as a table or chair on the online platform is quite small, people give priority to going to the store and seeing these products first-hand before choosing and buying.

 Understanding this problem, our team has created a website full of product information in a very thorough manner in the hope of giving customers the most accurate view of the product being sold. on the website as the material of each product part to the layout and color scheme with each customer's house and room.

-3.4.5 Eproject Analysis, Eproject Design and screanshot
+3.4.5 Eproject Analysis, Eproject Design and Screenshot

 As for the website, we divide it into 3 parts like other popular websites: navigation bar, body and footer